-The ideal candidate for ARC is a self-motivated individual able to work well independently and within a larger organization.
+The ideal candidate for our Featured ARC Residency is a self-motivated individual able to work well independently and within a community.
 Residents are selected based on the quality of their work, commitment to their practice, and ability to interact positively with the community at large.
-Selected artists will exemplify our diverse mission & goals with workshops, lectures, community partnerships and exhibitions.
-Spring 2018 Deadline is January 2nd.
+Selected artists will exemplify our diverse mission & goals with workshops, lectures, community partnerships and exhibitions that broaden and expand the spectrum of art in Chattanooga.

 ARC is open to creative permanent residents of the United States living outside the greater Chattanooga area working in any medium.
 Artists who are or will be enrolled in a college or university art degree-granting program during the time of the residency are not eligible to apply.